 Restrictions of Privileges

-Students who have been officially placed on academic probation are required to cease extracurricular activities in the expectation that they concentrate on their studies during the semester of probation.
-As soon as probation is removed from the student’s record, the student is eligible to continue with his or her extracurricular activities.
+Students who have been officially placed on academic probation are required to cease extracurricular activities so that they may concentrate on their studies during the semester of probation.
+As soon as the probation status is removed from the student’s record, the student is eligible to continue with their extracurricular activities.

 Extracurricular activities are defined as: